 I have colleagues who repeatedly question me about my religious views, and I can’t get them to stop.
-I’ve tried telling them that I don’t discuss my personal life, including my faith/spirituality at work, but they won’t listen.
+I’ve tried telling them that I don’t discuss my personal life or faith/spirituality at work, but they just won’t listen.
 Now they’ve started asking me ‘Why do you hate [DEITY REDACTED]?’ – even in the presence of other coworkers!
 I let my manager know what was happening, and ultimately human resources, but so far they have been unwilling to address the issue.
 The impression I get is that I can either put up with it, or find somewhere else to work.
 Now I feel like I’m being ignored at meetings, and that people are avoiding me more generally.
 What can I do?
 I realize that this is a especially touchy situation given the current ideological climate in this country… – Name withheld

-Here’s my advice to you: Ask for a raise.
+Ask for a raise.
 Or a promotion.

-So, yes – seriously consider suing.
+So yes – seriously consider suing.

-Having requested a raise—and then having it be denied (as it almost certainly will)—you can now put a specific dollar amount on your loss.
-For every month, week, or day that you remain at your current level of pay, add the difference between that and what you requested to your total claim.
-(Keep this in mind when deciding how much $ to ask for.)
+First, you’ll want to be able to demonstrate a quantifiable loss of income resulting from your mistreatment.
+This is where asking for a raise comes in.
+Having made such a request—and then been denied (as you almost certainly will be)—you can now put a specific dollar amount on that loss.
+For every month, week, or day that you remain at your current level of pay, the difference between this and what you requested can be added your total claim.
+(So keep this in mind when deciding how much to ask for.)

 So get out, then sue.

-Let me remind that you are at work when this happens.
-And two things hold true about work for most people: (a) they don’t want to be there, and (b) when they are there, they don’t want to do more of it.
+Let me remind that you’re at work when this happens.
+And for most people, two things are almost universally true about work: (1) They don’t want to be there, and (2) when they are there, they don’t want to do more of it.

 Then give them something to do.